margaretmf/margaretmf.github.io/creativewriting.md

 The containers empties of the substance to digest.
 The leftover goods, the pouring over of used goods.
 The things that can be reused and recycled to create something new.

-A piece of litter blows with the air.
-I run after it.
-I chase after it.
-Trying to catch it.
-It's going too fast.
-I need to stop it.
-I finally reach it.
-I pick it up, and I throw it away.

 <br>